Wallace Woodworth

-Wallace Woodworth (July 28, 1832 – September 13, 1882) was a wealthy businessman and rancher in Los Angeles County, California, in the 19th century.
+Wallace Woodworth (July 28, 1832 – September 13, 1882) was a wealthy businessman and rancher in Los Angeles County, California, United States, in the 19th century.
 He was a member of the governing bodies of both Los Angeles City and County.
 He helped organize the city's first gas company.

 Personal

 Woodworth was born in Johnstown, Ohio, on July 28, 1832.

 He came to Los Angeles County in 1853 and lived with his uncle, Isaac Williams, on the Chino Ranch, of which the young man became manager.
 He grew wealthy in raising and selling cattle.

 Woodworth married Carrie, a granddaughter of Antonio Maria Lugo, and they had six children, including an oldest son named Joseph and a younger one named Wallace J. Daughters were Hazel, Juanita and Mamie.

 He died September 13, 1882, in his home on San Pedro Street of what his physicians called an "affection of the heart."
 Interment was in Evergreen Cemetery, Los Angeles.